 🏡 Accommodation in Yen Bai:

-Booking portals Agoda and Booking offer in the province of Yen Bai almost nothing (November 2016).
-Perhaps only one hotel in Nghia Lo town.
-In this province you will need to find accommodation on arrival personally.
-In larger cities like Yen Bai, Nghia Lo or Luc Yen you can find a few hotels and hostels.
-In the area of the rice terraces – Mu Cang Chai, Tu Le – there are a few cheap guesthouses, but homestays in among ethnic populations.
+- In larger cities like Yen Bai, Nghia Lo or Luc Yen you can find a few hotels and hostels.
+In the area of the rice terraces – Mu Cang Chai, Tu Le – there are a few cheap guesthouses, but homestays of the ethnic residents.

 📷Places of Interest in Yen Bai: